The good sleep checklist

 Getting good sleep is a process that starts long before you lie down.

 What you do—morning, day, and night—can greatly affect your quality of sleep.
 Here are 12 tips to help you get better sleep every night.

-- Cut off your caffeine: You may feel like that afternoon coffee isn’t doing anything, but it is.
-Caffeine remains in the body for up to 8 hours, so have your last caffeinated beverage around 2pm.1
+- Cut off your caffeine: You may feel like that afternoon coffee isn’t doing anything, but it may.
+Caffeine remains in the body for up to 8 hours, so if it affects you, have your last caffeinated beverage around 2 p.m.¹

-- Eat a sleep-friendly dinner: Try to stick with veggies, beans, lean proteins, and complex carbohydrates.1 These foods calm the body and increase serotonin levels, which are chemicals in the body that are considered natural mood boosters and help regulate sleep, digestion, eating, and more²
+- Eat a sleep-friendly dinner: Try to stick with veggies, beans, lean proteins, and complex carbohydrates.
+These foods calm the body and may increase serotonin levels, which are chemicals in the body that are considered natural mood boosters and help regulate sleep, digestion, eating, and more²

-- Adjust your room temperature: The perfect temperature for sleeping is between 60-68 degrees Fahrenheit.
-Experiment to find out what your optimal temperature is for better sleep
+- Adjust your room temperature: The perfect temperature for sleeping is between 60-68°F. Experiment to find out what your optimal temperature is for better sleep

 - Turn off all devices and clear your mind: Write in a journal, make a list of tomorrow’s priorities, or just quietly meditate.
-When you finally shut your eyes, your mind should be calm and ready for relaxation.
+When you finally shut your eyes, your mind should be calm and ready for relaxation

 - Try a Breathe Right® nasal strip.
 They help relieve nighttime nasal congestion, offering relief you can feel right away

 - “How to Get on a Sleep Schedule.”
 Sleep.org, National Sleep Foundation, 13 Nov.
 2014, sleep.org/articles/get-sleep-schedule/.
 Retrieved June 20, 2018.

 - Healthline.com.
 Serotonin: what you need to know. https://www.healthline.com/health/mental-health/serotonin#functions.
 Last medically reviewed May 18, 2017.
 Accessed May 19, 2021.